 - In order to drive in the U.S, a person has to have a driver’s license. (less strong)

-3. Some modals have the appearance of past tense, but they mean present or future.
+3. Some modals have the appearance of past tense, but they have a present or future meaning.

 1. Understand a modal, its meaning, its time (past, present, future), and its form together as a “package”.